 Stamping Heat Sink Materials

-The choice of material is a critical factor in the design and effectiveness of stamping heat sinks.
-Typically, aluminum and copper are the primary materials employed due to their excellent thermal conductivity properties.
+The choice of material is crucial in the design and effectiveness of stamping heat sinks.
+Aluminum and copper are the primary materials used due to their excellent thermal conductivity.

 1. Aluminum